Linux

 • .net 3.5%

-The primary market segments for websites utilizing Linux include business, marketing and merchandising, and education and reference.
+The primary market segments for websites utilizing Linux include business, education and reference, and online shopping.

 These are some of the best Linux alternatives.

-A family of proprietary operating systems from Microsoft.
+A family of proprietary operating systems from Microsoft used on personal computers, servers, and virtualized environments.

 A free operating system based on Debian GNU/Linux, designed for use on desktops, laptops, servers, and mobile devices.